 What a training class covers, and what it might not cover

-Your dog’s understanding of the “Drop it!” cue may also need a bit of refreshing - another behavior that I want my new dog to be very happy to do for me.
+Your dog’s understanding of the “Drop it!” cue may also need a bit of refreshing.
+Also look for Loose Leash Walking and basic husbandry behaviors to be offered as part of the curriculum.
 Refreshing the basics with your new adoptee can only help - additionally, if your local training club offers classes in Nosework you may discover a whole new world of fun activities for your dog!

 Your group class may not be able to cover topics such as Separation Anxiety or significant fear issues that your new dog might have.
 Fearful dogs may not enjoy a group class at all and might become worse!
-I don’t know of one instructor that couldn’t take a few minutes to answer questions about whether their class would be suitable for you and your dog.
-A referral to a positive trainer ought to be able to assist you in finding help for these issues.
+I've never met an instructor that couldn’t take a few minutes to answer questions about whether their class would be suitable for you and your dog.
+A referral to a positive trainer will help you in finding solutions for these issues.

 When it’s time to ask your shelter for help

-I have worked for shelters that have offered “Forever Foster” programs for dogs, which has been ideal for Senior dogs and their owners.
+I have worked for shelters that have offered “Forever Foster” programs for dogs - ideal for Senior dogs and their owners.
 Many larger shelters are able to offer free medical care for the lifetime of the dog, and some even offer free food - from the shelter’s point of view, this is absolutely worth it if the dog can go to a real home.

 Some shelters might be able to offer low-cost boarding for your adopted dog, and some will need to refer you.
-It’s important to consider how being back at the shelter, even for a short time, might affect your dog.
+However, it’s important to consider how being back at the shelter, even for a short time, might affect your dog.
 Shelter staff will likely be able to provide insight about your new friend.
 Talk to them - they will likely be thrilled to share information with you.